 The UN-SPIDER Regional Support Office (RSO) in Indonesia is hosted by the Indonesian National Institute of Aeronautics and Space (LAPAN).
 It was established on 19 February 2013 during the fiftieth session of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space in Vienna, Austria.
 LAPAN has implemented several projects in the field of disaster management and emergencyresponse such as flood, drought, fire hotspots, and climate monitoring or prediction, as well as the assessment of tsunamis, earthquakes or volcanic eruptions.
 As an RSO, LAPAN will continue to provide experts for UN-SPIDER's Technical Advisory Support to countries within the region and to contribute to capacity building efforts in the region.

 RSO-LAPAN has more than 60 scientists and 19 engineers that are responsible for conducting all phases of remote sensing operations including data acquisition, data processing, and data analysis including GIS analysis.
-Team members are highly experienced in various Remote Sensing applications, such as disastermitigation, vulnerability and risk assessment for disaster, climate change modelling, environmental monitoring or natural resources monitoring.
+Team members are highly experienced in various Remote Sensing applications, such as disastermitigation, and risk assessment for disaster, climate change modelling, environmental monitoring or natural resources monitoring.

 Facilities and Infrastructure